dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

   - Allow privileged users to define security Policy that takes precedence over other users.
   - Translating hierarchies of physical firewalls directly into Calico Policy.
-  - Group policies together under a Tier.
+  - Group policies together under a tier.

 Specifically, the example presented here will discuss some aspects of the first use case.